-The Novell® Server Consolidation and Migration Toolkit 1.1 combines the Novell Server Consolidation Utility 4.11 and the NetWare® Migration Wizard 8.1 under a single launch interface.
+The Novell Server Consolidation and Migration Toolkit 1.2 combines the Novell Server Consolidation Utility 4.2 and the NetWare Migration Wizard 8.2 under a single launch interface.
 This interface asks you what type of consolidation or migration project you want to perform and then launches the appropriate utility automatically.

-- Server Consolidation Utility 4.11 is a file-and-print consolidation tool to help you copy data between existing servers, including Novell Open Enterprise Server (OES) for NetWare and Linux and Windows\ servers, and migrate network printers.
-The automation provided by the Server Consolidation Utility eliminates the need to choose from various third-party utilities that would help you perform these tasks individually. - NetWare Migration Wizard 8.1 migrates the file system data and eDirectoryTM (formerly NDS®) database from an existing NetWare server to a faster, more reliable NetWare server.
+- Server Consolidation Utility is a file-and-print consolidation tool to help you copy data between existing servers, including NetWare and Windows servers, and migrate network printers.
+The automation provided by the Server Consolidation Utility eliminates the need to choose from various third-party utilities that would help you perform these tasks individually. - NetWare Migration Wizard migrates the file system data and eDirectory (formerly NDS) database from an existing NetWare server to a faster, more reliable NetWare server.
 After the data is copied, the old server is brought down and the new server assumes its identity.